Impact of Needle Diameter on Long-Term Dry Needling Treatment of Chronic Lumbar Myofascial Pain Syndrome

 Evidence for the use of dry needling and physiotherapy in the management of cervicogenic or tension-type headache: a systematic review.

-Full Article There is good evidence in the literature supporting physiotherapy in the management of some forms of headache.
+There is good evidence in the literature supporting physiotherapy in the management of some forms of headache.
 Dry needling of myofascial trigger points is becoming an increasingly common approach despite a paucity of research evidence supporting its use.
-The purpose of this review was to determine the evidence supporting the use of dry
+The purpose of this review was to determine the evidence supporting the use of dry needling in

 Evidence for the use of dry needling and physiotherapy in the management of cervicogenic or tension-type headache: a systematic review.
 Read More »